 Money: We suggest you don’t change too much money into the local currency.
 Craft shops take credit cards.
 We usually give the equivalent of £10 per person per day in tips, which the lodge managers distribute fairly.

-The Waterberg Trust Challenge Bike Ride through East Anglia
+The Waterberg Trust bike rides through East Anglia

-The next Waterberg Trust cycle ride will be led by TWT Trustee Barry Burles.
+The next Waterberg Trust cycle ride is on Saturday 14th September.
+It will be led by TWT Trustee Barry Burles and end on the North Norfolk Coast.
 Please contact him if you are interested on: firstname.lastname@example.org

-Riders pay their own expenses but are supported along the way.
-To read more about the TWT cycle ride in 2016, please click here
+Riders pay their own expenses but are supported along the way and welcomed in at the end of the day.
+To read more about one of the TWT cycle rides, please click here